SWAN KEEPING TERMS

 Preening Gland Uropygial Gland

-The Waxy Secretion is released to the surface of the Skin through a Grease Nipple-like Nub.
+The Waxy Secretion is Released to the Surface of the Skin through a

-WaterProofing – Oiling the Feathers aids the trapping of Air
+WaterProofing – Oiling the Feathers Aids the Trapping of Air in the Feathers.

 Along with the Air in the Lungs….
 Swans FLOAT…..